Qabel/qabel.github.io/_docs/Qabel-Index.md

     * 202: accepted request, will be executed when user confirms it
     * 204: request executed
     * 400: malformed request
-    * 401: cryptography failure, signing key does not match update request public_key,
+    * 401: cryptography failure, sender key does not match update request public_key
-    * 415: incorrect content type

-* When receiving a 415 re-fetch the public key and retry: the server may have been restarted.
+* When receiving a 400 while submitting an encrypted request, re-fetch the public key and retry: the server may have been restarted.

 ### Key